Timshel/OIDCWarden/SSO.md

 Wait for the delay you configured in `SSO_CLIENT_CACHE_EXPIRATION` then you can start signing with it.

 As mentioned in the Google example setting too high of a value has diminishing return even if you do not plan to roll the keys.

+## Provider Logout

+At the moment it does not seem that the Bitwarden clients support Single Log Out (Only mention of it is in the SAML [doc](https://bitwarden.com/help/saml-keycloak/) and it's not supported).

+If the need is to allow to change user after logout then the `prompt` [parameter](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) can be configured with `SSO_AUTHORIZE_EXTRA_PARAMS`.

 ## Keycloak